epic-person-on/webproxy/README.md

 ```

 > [!WARNING]
 > Do Not use this as an anonymization tool because it leaks your ip address in WebRTC.
+Also searches are logged on the route /stats so assume nothing is private.